The VRFA

 As BLS providers, the VRFA is part of King County’s tiered-response system, where firefighter/EMT-Ds provide initial response to 911 calls and King County Medic One paramedics provide Advanced Life Support (ALS).
 This internationally renowned system is widely considered a model for pre-hospital emergency medical care and is funded through the voter approved Medic One Levy.
 In fact, the VRFA annually receives operating revenue generated through this levy.

-In early 2016, the VRFA, along with the King County Emergency Medical Services division and South King Fire & Rescue, embarked on a pilot program to address the increasing number of 911 calls received by EMS agencies for non-emergent issues.
+In early 2016, the VRFA, King County Emergency Medical Services division, and South King Fire & Rescue embarked on a pilot program to address the increasing number of 911 calls received by EMS agencies for non-emergent issues.
+The program provided an EMS response via two firefighter/EMTs on less emergent calls in non-transport capable vehicles to provide basic patient evaluation, assistance, specific basic life support treatment on scene, and arrange for transport if medically necessary.
 The program looked at alternative ways to find treatment for these non-emergent patients and direct them to medical care appropriate to their needs.

 The VRFA serves a diverse geographic area that includes steep ravines, lakes and rivers and a significant industrial community.
 We are often summoned to provide specialized rescue services in these unique areas, so maintain specially trained firefighters and tools to meet these demands.